fac-17/cgko-week-4/README.md

 ### Requirements
-* website that enables users to quickly find and select words from a list of suggestions, as they type.
+* Website that enables users to quickly find and select words from a list of suggestions, as they type.
 * The list is dynamically generated from a pre-populated list of values (i.e. a dictionary file), leveraging searching and filtering.
 * A large data file is required to search through - consider the best data structure for this (e.g. .txt or .json).
 * Consider how implementation affects user experience and web performance (e.g. time to load and search through the data file).